Spiderpig86/blog/drafts/Extensions Google Chrome's Soft Underbelly (Part 1).md

 ### Other Scripts

-The other scripts did not seem to have anything too out of the ordinary that could be" malicious.
+The other scripts did not seem to have anything too out of the ordinary that could be malicious.
 For now, I will skip talking about these.

 ## Closing Thoughts

 When I first tested this extension with minimal and basic usage, it seems like nothing was inherently wrong.
 The extension worked as stated.

-The red flags that caught my eye were the tracking pixel requested from an unknown host and the scrambled code intended to mislead any user like me.
-At this point, I wasn’t entirely sure if the extension was banned purely for the reason of having a tracking pixel residing in an unknown domain.
+Initially, the red flags that caught my eye were the tracking pixel requested from an unknown host and the scrambled code intended to mislead any user like me.
+I wasn’t entirely sure if the extension was banned purely for the reason of having a tracking pixel residing in an unknown domain.
 There had to be more to it that warranted its expulsion from the Chrome Web Store.
-With that being said, more testing needs to occur to see what is going on when we use the extension.

-In the next part, I will walk through my initial findings on how this extension operates while you have it installed on your browser.
+Looking closer at the code revealed that something was being executed on tab update events.
+But what is it?